 “I have been shamed in work meetings for not having children.
 I have been told in my performance review I should reconsider my decision to not have children as I am great at prioritising and I have been told by colleagues my husband will leave me if I don’t bear him a child.”

 “A parent on our team was allowed to book out 5 hours of her calendar every day to home school their kid during the pandemic – so not do any work but be paid.
 Other parents were also given more allowances to take more time out of their day to care for their children.”

 So, what now?

 From the research I’ve done and conversations I have had with childfree people, I have classified this hidden taboo issue as The Hidden Job Leaver.
 In workplaces all over the world, people are leaving roles due to the direct way they are being treated in the workplace.
-This needs to be address and we need to start with educating our workplaces, our employers, our HR managers and fellow staff.
+This needs to be addressed and we need to start with educating our workplaces, our employers, our HR managers, and fellow staff.